mendix/docs/content/developerportal/deploy/private-cloud.md

 1. Open the [Request New App Node](https://newnode.mendix.com/) app.

-2. Click the link **Need a license for the Operator for Mendix for Private Cloud, click here** at the top to start the request process.
+2. Fill in the basic information, such as your company name and app name.

+3. For **Hosting Type**, select *Mendix for Private Cloud* and click **Next**

-3. Fill in the required information:
+4. Fill in the required information:
-* The name of the namespace(s) you want to request an Operator license for
 * The name of your company
+* License Type: Operator
 * The Mendix for Private Cloud architecture type.
 See [Connected and Standalone Clusters](#connected-standalone), above, for more information.
 Optionally, leave additional information in the _comment_ field.
+* The name of the namespace(s) you want to request an Operator license for

-4. Save the request.
+5. Save the request.

 You will receive your Operator license(s) from Mendix Support, together with instructions on how to configure it(them).